dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/about-access.md

 ### Groups

 Groups in dbt Cloud serve much of the same purpose as in traditional directory tools &mdash; to gather individual users together to make bulk assignment of permissions easier.
 Admins use groups in dbt Cloud to assign [licenses](#licenses) and [permissions](#permissions).
-The permissions are more granular than licenses, and you only assign them at the group level; _ you can’t assign permissions at the user level._ Every user in dbt Cloud must be assigned to at least one group.
+The permissions are more granular than licenses, and you only assign them at the group level; _You can’t assign permissions at the user level._ Every user in dbt Cloud must be assigned to at least one group.

 There are three default groups available as soon as you create your dbt Cloud account (the person who created the account is added to all three automatically):

 - **Owner:** This group is for individuals responsible for the entire account.
-You can not change the permissions.
+You can not change the permissions and adding them to the configuration has no impact.
 - **Member:** This group is for the general members of your organization, who will also have full access to the account.
 You can not change the permissions.
 By default, dbt Cloud adds new users to this group.
 - **Everyone:** This is a general group for all members of your organization.
 Customize the permissions to fit your organizational needs.
 By default, dbt Cloud adds new users to this group.